 Sarah Elizabeth Stanley was born and raised in Tucson, Arizona and resides in Los Angeles, California.
-Currently, she dances with the DIAVOLO Institute as an apprentice and as a freelance performer.
+Currently, she dances with DIAVOLO 2 and as a freelance performer.

 She has attended the American Dance Festival, The Ailey School, and the Taylor School, among others, and has performed works by Alvin Ailey, Merce Cunningham, Jacques Heim, Martha Graham, Bill T. Jones, and Paul Taylor.

 Sarah was a Taylor School scholarship student for five years.
 She was the founding senior member of the Paul Taylor Teen Ensemble, where she served as assistant to director Raegan Wood for the 2012-2013 tour season.

 Sarah completed the Broadway Dance Center Training Program, Ballet emphasis, with a Certificate of Excellence.
 Her commercial credits include a feature in the September 2017 issue of Dance Spirit magazine and an appearance in the viral campaign Pantsuit Power for Hillary Clinton 2016.